On semiconjugate rational functions: Introduction

+If $B\not\sim A$, then the conditions imposed by Theorem \ref{main} on $A,B,$ and $X$ are quite strong and provide a reasonably good description of solutions of \eqref{i1}.
+Different implications of these conditions are discussed in the body of the paper.
+In contrast, the paper contains essentially no information about the relation $A\sim B$.
+Notice however that this relation also is rather restrictive.
+Indeed, it follows easily from the definition, that any two equivalent rational functions are {\it isospectral} in the following sense: for each $n \geq 1$ the unordered lists of multipliers at fixed points of the iterates $A^{\circ n}$ and $B^{\circ n}$ are the same.
+By the result of McMullen (\cite{Mc}), this implies in particular that unless $A$ is a flexible Latt\`es function its equivalence class contains at most a {\it finite} number of conjugacy classes.

 The paper is organized as follows.
-In the second section we recall some basic definitions and results related to orbifolds whose underlying space is a Riemann surface and reformulate our results in terms of orbifolds.
-In the third section we recall some general properties of the functional equation \be \l{l} f\circ p=g\circ q\ee on Riemann surfaces basing on the fiber product approach.
-In the fourth section we introduce the concept of quasi-covering map between orbifolds and relate it with functional equation \e{l}.
-In the fifth section we prove Theorem 1.1 and Theorem 1.2.
-We also deduce the Ritt-Eremenko theorem from Theorem 1.1.
+In the second section we review general properties of the functional equation \be \l{l} f\circ p=g\circ q\ee on compact Riemann surfaces, basing on the fiber product approach.
+In the third section we provide main definitions and results concerning orbifolds on Riemann surfaces and holomorphic maps between orbifolds.

-In the sixth section we establish some additional properties of spherical primitive solutions of \e{i1}.
-In particular, we show that for such a solution the homomorphism $\phi$ in \e{homm0} is an automorphism.
-Since $\Gamma$ is finite, this implies that some iteration of the function $\tau$ is $\Gamma$-equivariant (that is the corresponding homomorphism $\phi$ in \e{homm0} satisfies the condition $\phi(\sigma)=\sigma$).
-This property of spherical solutions is quite important since as it was shown in \cite{dm} the problem of description of $\Gamma$-equivariant functions for finite subgroups of $Aut(\C\P^1)$ reduces to the classical problem of description of homogeneous $\Gamma$-invariant polynomials solved by Klein.
-In conclusion, we give several explicit examples of spherical primitive solutions of \e{i1}.